Winner: Amherst Downtown BID (Business Improvement District) Band Shell Design Competition

 Ray K Mann - Principal (RK Studios)

-Origami-folded structures – the back-and-forth pleating of a flat plane—yield excellent acoustical characteristics.
+Origami-folded structures – the back-and-forth pleating of a flat plane—yield excellent structural and acoustical characteristics.
 Our bandshell takes shape as if from a single folded sheet of paper.
-Constructed out of engineered timber the warm-toned tightly slatted surface merges seamlessly with mast-like struts that cantilever the shell from the rear, leaving the gently-curved stage of dark grey Ashfield stone open and unobstructed.
+Constructed out of engineered timber the warm-toned wood merges seamlessly with 5 finger-like struts that cantilever the shell from the rear, leaving the gently-curved stage of dark grey Ashfield stone open and unobstructed.
+With input from an acoustic engineer, the Bandshell geometry reflects refinements for acoustic performance.

 The shell’s geometry furthermore funnels precipitation into a rainwater garden that becomes a backdrop to the stage.
 Proposed walkways reflect the spirit of the original Olmstead plan while also providing a paved transition from the street and accessible routes to the stage.
 Grassy areas are otherwise maximized to retain the informal charm of the common.